50 Picture Books Every Child Should Read

 50. Parts by Tedd Arnold – A young boy with a touch of hypochondria lets his imagination get the better of him.

 That’s it for now.
 Did I leave off any of your favorites?
 Chime in with your recommendations in the comment section below.
-And for children who’ve not yet learned that reading is its own reward, download our free Reading Rewards Print Pack.
+And for children who’ve not yet learned that reading is its own reward, download our new Reading Rewards Print Pack.
 It will help motivate them to do more reading, just for fun.

 Similar Posts